PINYIRAO/Back-End-Assignment02/debugging/DEBUGGING.md

 - How does this enhance your understanding of the overall project?
   Answer: The debugging scenario helped me gain a deeper understanding of dotenv parsing the string containing "\n".

-## Scenario 2: when the document couldnot be found while trying to delete it
+## Scenario 2: I want to render some static resources, but it doesn't work

 - **Breakpoint Location:** [File and line number]
-  Answer: line 165 in firestoreRepository.ts
+  Answer: line 56 in app.ts

 - **Objective:** [What you are investigating or trying to understand]
-  Answer: the process mechanism when there is no specific document in firestore
+  Answer: the mechanism about how the express render static resources.

 ### Debugger Observations

 - **Variable States:** [List key variables and their values]
   Answer:
-  variable name: docSnap
+  variable name: "\_\_dirname"
-  variable value:
+  variable value:D:\\rrc_polytech\\courses\\Term3_3018_Back-End_development\\assignment\\Back-End-Assignment05\\src
-  there is an exists property in docSnap, when the docSnap has no content, it would be false

 - **Call Stack:** [Summarize the function sequence leading to the breakpoint]
   Answer: I don't need to observe it in the scenario.

 - **Behavior:**
   Answer:
-  When we query a document by its specific ID and the document is not found, we can use the DocumentSnapshot.exists property to determine whether the document exists or not.
+  When I try to get my static resource, the express doesn't give me the right feedback.

 ### Analysis

 - What did you learn from this scenario?
-  Answer: how to judge if there is a document has the specific id
+  Answer: learned about the "\_\_dirname" value and how to use path.join to concatenate the path.

 Answer: No for this moment.